-I’m planning the first Sprout Sessions meet-up for
+I’m planning the second Sprout Sessions meet-up for

 To start, I will be picking out parks that are easily accessible for folks at all ability levels with ample free parking, no entry fees, and a nearby playground for those with kids.

 I am trying to keep everything as free and accessible, as possible, but have a handful of ground rules below, followed by lists of provisions and recommendations to make the best of the experience.